-An aggregator is one of the many international payroll providers that manages the supplier network on behalf of its clients, and runs the payroll function, but deliberately gives little or no thought to the strategic opportunity that is being missed.
+An aggregator is one of the many international payroll providers that manage the supplier network on behalf of their clients and run the payroll function, but deliberately give little or no thought to the strategic opportunity that is being missed.
 The approach is antiquated, but it’s not going anywhere.

 Why so?
 Because the companies that have grown fat maintaining the status quo are unlikely to want to dismantle their castle by automating the global payroll management process, assimilating complex data sets, and providing the tools for multinationals to centrally manage and analyze their payroll while benefiting from significant efficiencies.
 It is in no way in the interests of the large aggregators and managed payroll outsourcers to enable or encourage payroll to become strategic.

-However, the resistance is futile: Aggregated global payroll solutions are writing themselves out of the future of payroll management by failing to evolve their business models – thus allowing those with greater vision to disrupt the market they have considered their own since the earliest days of data processing.
+The reality of today is that aggregated global payroll solutions are writing themselves out of the future of payroll management by failing to evolve their business models—and allowing those with greater vision to disrupt the market they have considered their own since the earliest days of data processing.

-So what will enable payroll to become strategic?
+So what is enabling payroll to become strategic?
 There are two main contributory factors: